nathanhoad/godot_dialogue_manager/docs/Local_Variables.md

 	=> guess
 ```

-## Locals vs Globals
+## Local vs Global

-Here's when to use each:

-**Use locals when:**
+**Use local when:**
 - The data only matters during the current conversation
-- You're tracking choices or branches within a dialogue
+- You are tracking choices or branches within a dialogue
-- You want to keep dialogue self-contained and reusable
-- You're prototyping and don't want to commit to permanent variables yet
+- You are prototyping and don't want to commit to permanent variables yet

 **Use Global variables when:**
-- The data needs to persist between conversations or play sessions
+- The data needs to persist between conversations
 - Multiple systems in your game need to access it
 - It represents core game progression or player statistics
 - It should be saved with the game